Home / Glossary / Latino / Latina

 - Chicano / Chicana / Chicanx

 - Subset identity for Mexican-American experience, particularly in California, Texas, and the Southwest.
-See [[chicanx]].
-DSG flags that Latino has 'displaced Chicano and Mexican American' in Western US contexts — true at the institutional default level, but Chicano remains a politicized self-identification many embrace.
+See Chicanx.
+DSG flags that Latino has 'displaced Chicano and Mexican American' in Western U.S. contexts — true at the institutional default level, but Chicano remains a politicized self-identification many embrace.

 Synthesis

 The Latino vs. Hispanic call is regional, not national.
-The 2011 LA Times decision is the documented institutional anchor for the Western US Latino-default; Sierra Club’s 2021 adoption follows the same reasoning.
-Both reflect the dominant regional convention in California, New Mexico, Arizona, and the broader Western US, where Latino has displaced Chicano and Mexican American in many institutional contexts.
+The 2011 LA Times decision is the documented institutional anchor for the Western U.S. Latino-default; Sierra Club’s 2021 adoption follows the same reasoning.
+Both reflect the dominant regional convention in California, New Mexico, Arizona, and the broader Western U.S., where Latino has displaced Chicano and Mexican American in many institutional contexts.
 The same default does not generalize.
-Texas-focused content, Eastern US content, and Caribbean / South American heritage content all skew toward Hispanic preference per Pew.
+Texas-focused content, Eastern U.S. content, and Caribbean / South American heritage content all skew toward Hispanic preference per Pew.
 Choosing Latino over Hispanic is a regional editorial choice — defensible on its own terms, problematic when applied beyond the region the rule was built for.

 The federal-data construction matters.
 Census and federal demographic surveys define Latino as an ethnicity, not a race — Latino respondents identify as Latino independently of their racial identification (Black Latino, white Latino, Indigenous Latino, multiracial Latino are all standard).
 Writing that conflates Latino with a racial category misreads what the underlying data measures.
 This is identical to the Hispanic federal construction (the Census frame is ‘Hispanic or Latino’ as a single ethnicity question).